The Hythe, Essex

 The Hythe is an area in the southeastern part of Colchester in Essex, England, on the River Colne.
 Historically it was a hamlet.
-The Hythe is home to the Paxmans Factory which manufactures automobile parts.
+The Hythe was home to the Paxmans Factory which manufactured automobile parts.

 Hythe railway station is on the Sunshine Coast Line.
 Services run towards Clacton-on-sea, Walton-on-the-Naze, Colchester and London.

 The Church of St Leonard is located in the Hythe.